7

 – Willk

-Jan 19, 2019 at 20:43
+Commented Jan 19, 2019 at 20:43

 • 1

 $\begingroup$ Perhaps the crystals are only found in locations which tens of thousands of years ago, were human graveyards.
 The reveal would then be that the crystals are really the next phase of intelligent life.
 That the miracle which is biological intelligence transforms into crystalline intelligence over deepish time.
-With such a discovery uncovered late in your initial story, the crystals from the dark side of the moon imply a prehistoric space-faring culture, the exploration of which might make a good sequel. $\endgroup$ Feb 1, 2019 at 13:48
+With such a discovery uncovered late in your initial story, the crystals from the dark side of the moon imply a prehistoric space-faring culture, the exploration of which might make a good sequel. $\endgroup$ Commented Feb 1, 2019 at 13:48

 You must log in to answer this question.